 Hayes Center is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Hayes Center citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.30% of adults 25 and older in Hayes Center have a college degree.
+In terms of college education, Hayes Center is nearly on par with the US average for all cities of 21.84%: 18.30% of adults 25 and older in Hayes Center have a bachelor's degree or advanced degree.

 The per capita income in Hayes Center in 2022 was $37,965, which is wealthy relative to Nebraska, and upper middle income relative to the rest of the US.
 This equates to an annual income of $151,860 for a family of four.
 However, Hayes Center contains both very wealthy and poor people as well.